eddypearcy/100-days-of-code/log.md

 **Thoughts:** I heard that p5.js is much slower than some other animation frameworks such as Processing.
 I might have a look at that at some point.

 **Link to work:** No code for now, but here's a tweet of the end result: https://twitter.com/eddy_pearcy/status/1256970749744762881?s=20

+### Day 7: May 4, 2020

+**Today's Progress**: Started to solve a Leetcode problem about finding the median of two sorted arrays.
+Didn't have enough time to finish it, will do that tommorrow.
+Used Java.

+**Thoughts:** -

+**Link to work:** -

+### Day 8: May 5, 2020

+**Today's Progress**: Finished the median-related problem of day 7 and started the next one, still on Leetcode.
+It was about finding the longest substring palindrome in a given string.
+I once again used Java.

+**Thoughts:** Got a really ice solution for the median problem!
+The solution to the other problem was above averagd but not in the tops.
+I'm satisfied with the work.

+**Link to work:** -